go-out-mapbox/.github/date/README.md

-# This is a Collection of Essays by Editors
+# This is a Collection of Text Files by Editors